vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/06/001/01_tvaM_hyagne.md

 Geldner construes the gen. asyā́dhiyáḥ with both manótā and hótā, but the latter doesn’t usually govern a genitive.

 The sīm in c presumably refers to the dhī́- of b.
-The publ. tr. could be slightly altered to “made it into power …”; so Geldner “… machtest es zu … Macht.”
+The published translation could be slightly altered to “made it into power …”; so Geldner “… machtest es zu … Macht.”
 On the infinitival construction in cd, see also Keydana (253).
 Note the attraction of the object of sáhadhyai into the dative case (víśvasmai sáhase).
 Pāda d is also noteworthy in having three forms of √sah, though two belong to the same s-stem.